untold-titan/nerdle/README.md

 Package Install Commands:

-To install the package you must first ensure that you have @react-navigation/native and all of the installed dependancies.
+To install the packages you must first ensure that you have @react-navigation/native and all of the installed dependancies.
 The command for this is as follows:

-    -- npm install @react-navigation/native
+    -- npm install

 After @react-navigation/native is installed myou can then install the React Elements Library through the following command: